LeleZhao-Econ/LeleZhao-Econ.github.io/_pages/about.md

   - /about.html
 ---

 I am a Ph.D. candidate in the Department of Economics at Tulane University, with an expected graduation in May 2026.
-My research interests lie in demography, health economics, and education economics.
+My research lies at the intersection of labor, education, and health economics, with a particular focus on how policies shape individual behavior.

 I am on the 2025-26 job market.